ESOPs for Employees – Learn the true value of your ESOPs

 Deepak Abbot, a former senior VP at Paytm, says in a webinar,

-While companies are leveraging ESOPs as a retention tool and growth multiplier, employees benefit from the overall process.
+While companies are leveraging ESOPs as a retention tool and growth multiplier, ESOP benefits for employees can be accrued from the overall process.
 To summarise, ESOPs pave the way for employees to:

 - Boost personal wealth (through equity ownership)

 - Grow professionally (as primary contributors)

 - Actively participate in decision making

 As companies grow multi-fold, they understand the value of loyal team members.
 By offering ESOPs as a reward scheme, companies can retain employees whose performance is stellar and, at the same time, attract those who can be potential assets to the startups.

 - ESOP: The word ESOP is generally used in two contexts:

 - First is the literal meaning, which is the Employee Stock Option Plan; this is usually a plan or scheme under which options are given to the employees in a company

 - The second meaning is the Employee Stock Options.
 It’s important to note that options are NOT shares themselves.
 Rather this signifies the ‘option or right’ of the employee to purchase the company’s shares.
 ESOP is given to the employee via a grant letter with grant date, ESOP vesting details, exercise price, etc., clearly mentioned on it.